hacs/documentation/documentation/categories/plugins.md

 ### Open source

 :::tip
-Every plugin you have installed with HACS will have an "Open source" option on the hamburger menu.
+Every plugin you have downloaded with HACS will have an "Open source" option on the hamburger menu.
-This is useful when troubleshooting; if you can see a code wall (the underlying `.js` file) everything is OK, but if you get a 404 try reinstalling it.
+This is useful when troubleshooting; if you can see a code wall (the underlying `.js` file) everything is OK, but if you get a 404 try downloading it again.
 :::